timsort/cpp-TimSort/README.md

 ## TESTS

-The tests are written with Catch2 (branch 1.x) and can be compiled with CMake and run through CTest.
+The tests are written with Catch2 and can be compiled with CMake and run through CTest.

 When using the project's main `CMakeLists.txt`, the CMake variable `BUILD_TESTING` is `ON` by default unless the project is included as a subdirectory.
 The following CMake variables are available to change the way the tests are